No evidence linking Modi to criminal activities in Canada: national security adviser - ExBulletin

 No evidence linking Modi to criminal activities in Canada: national security adviser

-OTTAWA A senior official says the Canadian government is not aware of any evidence linking Indian Prime Minister Narendra Modi to alleged criminal activities carried out by Indian agents on Canadian soil.

-OTTAWA A senior official says the Canadian government is not aware of any evidence linking Indian Prime Minister Narendra Modi to alleged criminal activities carried out by Indian agents on Canadian soil.
+Senior official says Canadian government knows of no evidence linking Indian PM Narendra Modi to alleged criminal activities perpetrated by Indian agents on Canadian soil.

-Nathalie Drouin, Prime Minister Justin Trudeau's national security adviser, also says there is no evidence pointing to Indian Foreign Minister Subrahmanyam Jaishankar or national security adviser Ajit Doval.
+Nathalie Drouinthe Prime Minister's National Security Advisor Justin Trudeaualso claims there is no evidence pointing to Indian Foreign Minister Subrahmanyam Jaishankar or national security advisor Ajit Doval.

 In a statement released Thursday evening, Drouin said any suggestion to the contrary is both “speculative and inaccurate.”